Being English and, therefore, superior to everyone else, there’s one great tradition we feel the need to rant about.

 There’s science at play here.
 On national National Biscuit Dunking Day, physicist Len Fisher discussed this issue in the UK.

-Washburn’s equation indicates the capillary flow in porous materials.
+This was adapted from Washburn’s equation (named after American chemist Edward Wight Washburn).
+It indicates the capillary flow in porous materials.
 The surface tension of the brew always affects the biscuit.

 So, if a biscuit is porous, when dunked it loses its crap and breaks apart.

 If you need more assistance, there’s an entire chapter dedicated to this in Carlo Rovelli’s Seven Brief Lessons on Physics.

 And… no. There isn’t really.
 But there should have been!
 You can, at least, read Rovelli’s book for some fundamental insights into beginner physics stuffs.

 Be warned, to dunk one’s biscuit is to take extreme hazards with your health—and that of the biscuit’s.

 For you see, the moment you dunk the baked unleavened cake into the brew, it’ll start losing its structural integrity.

 As such, this can lead to what’s called “biscuit failure”—a catastrophic collapse of the soggy section of the biscuit.